 - Blackstrap molasses, raw local unfiltered honey, Sucanat, 100% maple syrup, raw turbinado sugar, Stevia, date sugar, coconut sugar.

-- Celtic sea salt, sea salt, Herbamare, Veg-It, Bragg’s Amino Acids, naturally processed soy sauce, herbs, Marmite, nutritional yeast powder, or Brewer’s Yeast.
+- Celtic sea salt, Redmond’s salt, Herbamare, Veg-It, Bragg’s Amino Acids, naturally processed soy sauce, herbs, Marmite, nutritional yeast powder, or Brewer’s Yeast.

-- Occasionally organic dark chocolate or cocoa powder – but beware of cheap brands which can contain lead, cadmium, or other contaminants.
+- Occasionally organic dark chocolate or raw cacao – but beware of cheap brands which can contain lead, cadmium, or other contaminants.

 No or Rarely